rohanthewiz/go_notes/README.md

     -s Short Listing - don't show the body
     -admin="" Privileged actions like 'delete_table' (drops the notes table)
 ###TODO
 Update and delete is now implemented.
-So now we have full CRUD!
+We now have full CRUD!

 ###TIPS
 Firefox has a great addon called SQLite Manager which you can use to peek into the database file